 During Phase I, the Applicant Cities were required to answer an IOC questionnaire and submit their answers, called an Application File, to the IOC on 14 March 2014.
 The Application File was then studied by an IOC-appointed Working Group.
 This Group, which includes representatives of various Olympic stakeholders such as the International Federations (IFs), the National Olympic Committees and the IOC Athletes’ Commission, carries out a detailed risk assessment and makes a thorough and detailed report to the IOC Executive Board, which is then responsible for selecting the cities that will advance to Phase II.
 The cities selected become Candidate Cities.
 This selection took place on 7 July 2014.

 The Candidate Cities are required to answer the second-phase IOC questionnaire and submit much more detailed plans to the IOC which are contained in a Candidature File (a city’s blueprint for the Olympic Games).
-The Candidature File, which is to be submitted by January 2015, is accompanied by a substantial number of legally binding guarantee letters.
+The Candidature File, submitted on 6 January 2015, is accompanied by a substantial number of legally binding guarantee letters.
 The areas covered in the Candidature File are vast and range from the Olympic Village, transport, security and accommodation to sports and venues, the environment, marketing and many more.

 The Candidature File and accompanying documents are analysed by an IOC Evaluation Commission which, like the Phase I Working Group, also includes representatives of various Olympic stakeholders such as the IFs, NOCs and the IOC Athletes’ Commission, as well as the International Paralympic Committee (IPC).
 The Commission pays an on-site visit to each city in February/March of 2015 and produces an important risk assessment report which is provided to all IOC members, highlighting the strengths and weaknesses of all the cities.